Know the meaning and origin of some of the most colloquial phrases of the Venezuelan dialect that often confuse foreigners.

 The most common multipurpose Slang Words in Venezuelan Spanish you should know

-A Spanish swear word widely used in Spain and the Caribbean.
-It literally refers to the female genitalia, but the term comes with a variety of meanings and connotations depending on the context in which they are applied.
+A Spanish swear word widely used in Spain and the Caribbean (Cuba, Dominican Republic, and Puerto Rico).
+It literally refers to female genitalia, but the term comes with a variety of meanings and connotations depending on the context in which they are applied.
 Venezuelans use it to spice up their phrases, to express surprise, frustration, admiration or in a derogatory way, for example:

 - Coño, ¡qué sorpresa!: Damn, what a surprise!